 Today’s consumers are more design aware than ever before.
 Which means they’re also more demanding of products and brands.
 They’re motivated by new criteria and reasons to buy, looking for reliability, attractive lines, differentiation, status and details that bring real added value to the products and brands they choose to make a part of their lives.

-Colors, Materials, and Finishings (CMF) are key factors in these choices.
-CMF is a marketing lever to capitalize on since it influences perceived brand and product quality and distinction.
-Which is why we offer our clients a CMF Lab with more than 20 years of experience and a team of leading specialists.
+Colours, Materials and Finishings (CMF) are key factors in these choices.
+CMF is a marketing lever to capitalise on since it influences perceived brand and product quality and distinction.
+This is why we offer our clients a CMF Lab.
+We have more than 20 years of experience in this area and a team of leading specialists.

-Our CMF Lab offers a research, consulting, and analysis service for Clients and Design Centers in the form of: Dedicated CMF Design projects that are managed independently, or more complex integrated projects involving more than one division, for example product, branding, and spaces.
-We provide support at four levels: Sector Research, Brand, Products & Interiors, and Consulting/Advisory.
+Our CMF Lab offers research, consulting and analysis services for clients and design centres.
+We focus on both dedicated CMF design projects that are managed independently, as well as more complex, integrated projects involving more than one division, which could be, for example, product, branding and spaces.
+We provide support at four levels: Sector Research, Brand, Products & Interiors and Consulting/Advisory.

 This inspirational research into aesthetic surface treatments aimed to provide the 3M design team with a resource for improving user perceptions of the aesthetic quality of their products in line with the main 3M identities.